Axon-Chat/axonapp-landing/README.md

     # or
     yarn dev
     ```
-    This will start the Vite development server, and you can view the landing page in your browser, usually at `http://localhost:5173`.
+    This will start the Vite development server, and you can view the landing page in your browser, usually at `http://localhost:8080` for this project.

 4.  **Build for production:**
     ```bash
     npm run build